brudolce/lexical-density-API/readme.md

 ## API endpoints

-To use the api, make a post request, the body should have a key `"inputText"` and a string value with the content to be analyzed.
+To use the api, make a post request to http://localhost:3000/complexity.
+The body should have a key `"inputText"` and a string value with the content to be analyzed.
+You can make a post request with a bigger text to http://localhost:3000/complexity?mode=verbose, the content will be broken by frases ended by '!' '.' or '?' and the lexical analysis done frase by frase.

 The following post routes are available.
-The second one is to have a lexical analysis of a bigger text, broken down by frases ended by '!' '.' or '?'
 - http://localhost:3000/complexity
 - http://localhost:3000/complexity?mode=verbose